afunnydev/planiselect/content/_index.en.md

   cta: Interested in our experience?
 Contact us now!
   desc: >-
     Does your project require special expertise?
 Don't search anymore!
-  secondtitle: 'Discover our wide range of commercial services'
+  secondtitle: "Discover our wide range of commercial services"
   title: About us
 cablage:
   title: Our cabling services